 You’re in a friendly, normal conversation with another person.
 Everything is going well until – BAM!
 Your blood pressure is rising, you’re starting to hyperventilate, and you have the distinct urge to strangle the other person.

 Even though the other person made a blasé passing comment, you find yourself trying to prevent yourself from screaming down their throat and gouging out their eyes.

 Reflecting on the situation later, you might have realized just how disproportionate your rage was, and how uncomfortably strange your reaction felt.

-Almost all of us have some kind of trigger or “hot button,” that, when pushed, sets us of into a tirade of anger, hostility, fearful or resentful behavior.
+Almost all of us have some kind of trigger or “hot button,” that, when pushed, sets us off into a tirade of anger, hostility, fear, or resentful behavior.
 However, some of us are more skilled at dealing with these triggers than others.